websanova/larapost/README.md

 The theme works as one source view that is set.
 That view should then accept an argument for what view to load and assemble the page.
 The theme can be set through the config with the `larablog.theme` property.

-So for the currently supported themes are:
+So far the currently supported themes are:

 * default